neocult-de/ModuleInserterER/README.md

+(This is a modified version of the original moduleinserter mod by Choumiko.
+It is a non-conflict version with an added check for the module inserter item so it doesn´t overwrite other Mods (like Rail Signal Planner or Artillery Bombardment Remote))

 Sick of having to put dozens of modules in your drills, assemblers, etc. by hand?

 Configure ModuleInserter with a setup for machines, mark the area and watch your Pocketbots do the hard work